qbres333/04-Web-APIs/01-Activities/20-Stu_Data-Attributes/README.md

 How can we use the `dataset` object to access an element's data attributes?

 The dataset object is a property of the Element interface that provides read/write access to these custom data attributes.
+Data attribute names starting with data- are converted to camelCase when accessed through the dataset object.
+You can use both dot notation and bracket notation to access data attributes.
+The dataset object is dynamic, meaning you can add or remove attributes as needed.

+Data attribute values are always strings.
+You can use hasOwnProperty to check if a specific data attribute exists.
+Be mindful of potential browser compatibility issues with older browsers.
+By using the dataset object, you can effectively store and retrieve custom data associated with elements in your HTML

 ## 🏆 Bonus